Building permits issued for construction of new buildings

 |Frequency of data collection|

-For the convenience of respondents and getting better and timely information is created on-line information system Short term business statistics (IS STS) input data for issued permits for new buildings.
+For the convenience of respondents and getting better and timely information is created on-line information system "Business Cycle" input data for issued permits for new buildings.
 The system controls are set to ensure the accuracy of the information.
 Possibility remains that the respondent submits quarterly report and a paper in the relevant regional statistical office (RSO).
-Delay on the part of businesses IS STS send reminders.
 Experts from RSOs phone calls to provide timely information or clarification of the data.

 Validation data starts from the filling of reports by respondents.
 Control of the data can be accessed from the regional statistical offices and from the National Statistical Institute.
-An information system "Short-term business statistics" significantly contributes to the validation of the data submitted by set arithmetic and logical controls.
+An information system "Business Cycle" significantly contributes to the validation of the data submitted by set arithmetic and logical controls.
 Subsequent analysis of the experts, a phone call for additional clarification of data and elimination inconsistencies, minimize errors in the raw data and ensure accuracy of outputs at national level.

-Data on building permits issued of new buildings are made by municipal authorities on the paper and send to RSOs or online through an information system "Short-term business statistics".
+Data on building permits issued of new buildings are made by municipal authorities on the paper and send to RSOs or online through an information system "Business Cycle".
 After validating the data by RSOs and after the deadline for entering, experts of NSI made a final control, and aggregate output for total of country and by districts.